jkguiang/AutoPlotter/README.md

 ## Using AutoPlotter:
 #### Setting up an AutoPlotter page
 1. Clone this repository
-2. Ensure you are on the UCSD's Tier-2 server.
+2. Ensure you are on one of UCSD's Tier-2 servers.
 3. Run `aplot`, passing the directory with the files (.pdf's with optional, associated .txt files) that you wish to plot:
 ```
     >> aplot <origin_directory> <optional_target>